Best Hotels in Dakar 2025

 Radisson Blu Resort & Spa Les Almadies ★★★★★

 Beach with full service.
-A separate property from the downtown Radisson, the Almadies resort sits directly on Plage des Almadies with a private beach, two pools, a dive school, and a spa.
-More of a proper resort hotel than anything on the Plateau.
+A separate property from the downtown Radisson, sitting right on Plage des Almadies with a private beach, two pools, a dive school and a spa.
+More of a proper resort than anything on the Plateau.

 - Rooms: From CFA 110,000 (~£148).
 Ocean-front suites worth the upgrade.

-- Best for: Sun-and-sea visitors to Dakar, anyone spending more than two nights who wants beach access.
+- Best for: Sun-and-sea visitors to Dakar, anyone here more than two nights who wants beach access.

 Novotel Almadies ★★★★

-Reliable midrange.
-A solid Accor property with a large pool facing the Almadies beach.
-Less character than the boutiques but consistently reliable service and a predictable room standard.
+Reliable mid-range.
+A solid Accor property with a large pool facing Almadies beach.
+Less character than the boutiques, but consistent service and a predictable room standard.

 - Rooms: From CFA 60,000 (~£81).